Texas State University

-Texas State University is a public research university with its main campus (San Marcos campus) located in the southern portion of the Austin metropolitan area, and its Round Rock campus in the northern portion.
-Since its establishment in 1899, the university has grown to the fifth largest university in the state of Texas and the 28th largest university in the United States.
-Texas State University reached a record enrollment of 38,808 students in the 2016 fall semester, continuing a trend of enrollment growth over several years.
-The university offers more than 200 degree options from its ten colleges.
+Texas State University (TXST) is a public research university with its main campus in San Marcos, Texas, United States, and another campus in Round Rock.
+Since its establishment in 1899, the university has grown to be the seventh-largest university in Texas.
+Texas State University reached a record enrollment of 40,678 students in the 2024 fall semester, continuing a trend of enrollment growth over several years.